Updates at bottom. For original article (May 21, 2010) begin to read below:

 The mercury mines (not one, but a network of them) aren’t far from here in the hills around New Almaden, the Calero Reservoir and Guadalupe Creek (which is about 4.5 miles west of the New Almaden Mine).
 All very scenic!

 On Tuesday of this week I was showing some nice folks around the San Jose area.
 As part of our tour, we stopped in at Valley Christian High School (south San Jose – Santa Teresa area).
 The sky was clear and the views spectacular!
-(Disclaimer – in this photo, the sky ended up looking white, so I did tinker with the color.)
+(Sadly, the camera washed out the beautiful blue sky and made it appear white.)

 From here we were looking at the Santa Teresa Foothills ((lowest, closest hills).
 In front of them are the Santa Teresa & Blossom Valley areas of San Jose.
 Behind them is Almaden Valley.